jediela/CSB07_Project/README.md

 # Summer 2023 CSB07_Project
-ClickCraze: An app where you can buy and sell your favourite things!
+ClickCraze: An online buying and selling platform